sudormrfbin/clid/docs/docs/index.md

 3. You can then press `OK` to save the changes or `Cancel` to discard changes.
 Default keybindings for saving tags is <kbd>Ctrl</kbd> + <kbd>S</kbd> and canceling is <kbd>Ctrl</kbd> + <kbd>Q</kbd>.

+> The tag editor remembers the field in which the cursor was in the last time and places it in the same field.

 ### Tagging Multiple Files At Once